-You may think water and smoke don’t mix, but when it comes to low and slow barbecue in your own backyard, a water pan may be your best friend.
+You may think water and smoke don’t mix, but when it comes to low and slow smoking in your own backyard, a water pan may be your best friend.

 But why would you use one?
 And how?
 And when?
 So many questions…

-The logic I used was that water adds moisture — and while that is true, there are many other possible reasons why you might want to use a water pan in your grill.
+The logic I use is that water adds moisture to your cook — and while that is true, there are many other possible reasons why you might want to use a water pan in your grill.

 Why Use a Water Pan?

-As mentioned in the intro there are numerous reasons to want to use a water pan while cooking barbecue:
+As mentioned in the intro there are numerous reasons to want to use a water pan while cooking barbecue, all of which can help to get a better end result.

-This is because water takes longer to rise or fall in temp than air, so once the water comes up to temp, it will radiate heat upwards into the grill if the grill temp begins to fall, and absorb excess heat if the grill starts to get too hot.
+A water pan helps to keep a stable temperature inside your smoker.
+This is because water takes longer to rise or fall in temperature than air.
+So once the water comes up to temperature, it will radiate heat upwards into the grill if the air temperature begins to fall, and absorb excess heat and use it for evaporation if the grill starts to get too hot.

 If you use a smoker like a Weber Smokey Mountain (which you can learn more about in our review), your water pan will be directly below the meat, and directly above the charcoal.

-This will eliminate direct heat and flames from potentially burning the food, as well as eliminate potential flare-ups caused by dripping fat falling onto your charcoal.
+This is a barrier between the meat and the heat, and will eliminate direct heat and flames from potentially burning the food, as well as eliminate potential flare-ups caused by dripping fat falling onto your charcoal.

 As a grill heats up, any water from a pan will begin to evaporate and then condense on the colder surface of any meat being cooked, especially if it’s straight from the fridge.

-When it condenses, it will mix with the rub on the surface of the meat and make the food “sticky.”
+When the steam condenses into water on the meats surface, it will mix with the rub on the surface and make the food “sticky.”
 This will make it easier for smoke particles — and smoke flavor — to adhere to the meat, and the result will be a better, smokier flavor.

 Helps Create a Smoke Ring